Skip to main content

 How can you calculate the power usage?

-Check how much energy the whole building uses by looking at the utility meter.
+Accurate measurement of power consumption is essential for calculating PUE.
 If the data center is in a place with other offices, only look at the meter that gives power to the data center.
 If it is not on its own meter, identify how much energy other parts of the building use and take that away (subtract).
 Or leverage Data Center Infrastructure Management (DCIM) software with sensors that show how much energy is being used in real-time.

 CUE (Carbon Usage Effectiveness)